Isangeles/Senlin/README.md

 If you have problem with game startup, try to change game resolution(in game.conf) to your current resolution or one of these: 1920x1080, 1600x800, 1280x720.

 ## Build
-You can use OpenJDK 14, earlier versions should also work.
+OpenJDK 1.8 is recommended, but later versions should also work.

 The easiest way to build a project is to use [Gradle](https://gradle.org/).